ServiceInnovationLab/array-of-arrays-combinations-generator/README.md

 This simple tool will allow you to enter the first dimension (height, residency, citizenship, eye colour) and then allow you to enter the allowed values for each.

-Then it'll generate an array of arrays using [this handy snippet](https://codepen.io/franciskim/pen/eNjrpR), and generate a complete list of permutations using [this other handy snippet](https://github.com/BigAB/jQuery-Combinations-Plugin/).
+Then it'll generate an array using [this handy snippet](https://codepen.io/franciskim/pen/eNjrpR), generate an array of arrays by re-running the array generator over the first dimension, and finally generate a complete list of permutations using [this other handy snippet](https://github.com/BigAB/jQuery-Combinations-Plugin/).